pangratz/rfcs/text/0000-deprecation-warning-handlers.md

 });
 ```

-The first registed handler will recieve Ember's default behavior as `next`.
+The first registed handler will receive Ember's default behavior as `next`.

 ##### new assertions for deprecate and warn